 - 1/4 teaspoon coriander

 - 1/4 to 1/2 teaspoon chipotle powder (see note)

 - Avocado, for topping

-- In an 8" skillet with a heavy bottom, heat olive oil over medium-low heat.
-Add onion and cook for 5-6 minutes until translucent and fragrant.
+- In an 8 inch skillet with a heavy bottom, heat olive oil over medium-low heat.
+Add onion and cook for 5 to 6 minutes until translucent and fragrant.

 - Add rice, black beans, lime juice, water, spices, and salt.
 Cook and stir until rice and black beans are heated.

 - Fold in the spinach and cilantro, stirring until spinach begins to wilt and majority of water has been absorbed.

 - Create well in the center of the skillet and crack egg into the center.
 Sprinkle goat cheese on top, cover, reduce heat to low, and let cook until egg whites are set and yolk is done to desired firmness, 8 to 12 minutes.

 - Sprinkle with extra cilantro and serve with avocado.

 In true skillet recipe fashion, there’s a lot of wiggle room within the recipe.
 One of the things I love most is that this can easily be a year-round recipe depending on the greens you use.
 A few ideas: